ookk2011/wifi-pineapple-cloner/README.md

 Add: fdisk uuencode
 ```
 If you don't want to do a custom Busybox build you can install fdisk and mpack.
-Don't forget to refactor the uses of uuencode! (reporting script)
+Don't forget to refactor the uses of uuencode! (reporting script)<br>

 5. As the tetra is intended to be used on hardware with 32MB of flash it is recommended to use it with a pendrive.
 The steps for this would be: